lizlam/hanny-the-penguin/src/stories/do-you-speak-butterfly.md

 Belle fluttered her wings twice again.

+"What is Belle saying?"
+Hanny asked.

-Belle and Lucy fluttered and flew around in circles with each other.
+Belle and Lucy fluttered around each other.

+"Belle asked if you would be her friend and promises to learn how to speak penguin with you."
+Lucy replied.

 ![Butterflies flying away](/drawings/butterflies_leaving.jpg)

-As they start to fly away, Lucy said,
+As they start to fly away, Hanny replied excitedly,
-"Belle wants to be your friend and promises to learn how to speak penguin with you."

-Hanny replied excitedly, "Oh, I would love to be your friend, and I will learn how to speak butterfly too!"
+"Oh, I would love to be your friend, and I will learn how to speak butterfly too!"